getodk/docs/contributing.rst

 Choose a specific, deliverable task to work on.
 This should be an `active issue from our issue tracker on GitHub <https://github.com/opendatakit/docs/issues>`_.

 Create a new branch in which you will work on this specific issue.
 The branch name should briefly describe what you are doing.
 For example, the original author of this contributor guide worked in a branch he called ``contributing``.
+Also, make sure that all the branches are derived from the ``master`` branch to avoid intermixing of commits.

 .. code-block:: rest